 Character Development involving Spanky & Alfalfa.
 They both learn to put aside their differences and become friends again.

-Famous faces including Mel Brooks, Whoopi Goldberg, Daryl Hannah, Lea Thompson, Reba McEntire, George Wendt, (Norm from Cheers) Raven-Symoné, The Olsen Twins & say what you will, Donald Trump all make cameo appearances.
+Famous faces including Mel Brooks, Whoopi Goldberg, Daryl Hannah, Lea Thompson, Reba McEntire, George Wendt, (Norm from Cheers) Raven-Symoné, The Olsen Twins (before their popularity died in 2004) and say what you will, Donald Trump all make cameo appearances.
 President Trump plays Waldo’s father.
-No wonder his father turned the tables towards The Little Rascals by becoming President Of The United States as retaliation for the gang defeating Waldo.
+No wonder his father turned the tables towards The Little Rascals by becoming President of The United States as retaliation for the gang defeating Waldo.
 Now it makes sense!
-The Little Rascals besting Waldo is the cause of Trump’s motivation to run for President!
+The Little Rascals beating Waldo is the cause of Trump’s motivation to run for President!

-Most scenes features several characters using super speed, making it look like they are running like The Flash & Quicksilver.
-Only thing missing is Jim Croce’s “Time In A Bottle” playing in the background.
-You know that scene from “X-Men: Days Of Future Past.”
+Most scenes feature several characters using super speed, making it look like they are running like The Flash & Quicksilver.
+Only thing missing is Jim Croce’s “Time in a Bottle” playing in the background.
+You know that scene from “X-Men: Days of Future Past.”

 Butch & Woim have an understandable motive.
 They are rejected by the club.
 In retaliation, they try to get back at the gang by stealing a go-kart.

 Cons: Penelope Spheeris (Wayne’s World, Black Sheep) failed to double check the script, film additional takes to get the child actors release their potential and constructed a nonsensical plot.